njx/brackets-livedev2/README.md

 There's a similar need to track other related non-CSS documents (e.g. JS files) that are loaded by the current live HTML file; we do this because for those files, we want to reload the full page whenever the user saves those files.
 (See comments in LiveDevelopment._onDocumentSaved().)
 In the old Live Development, we did this by looking at a different CDT event that was sent out whenever the page was about to request a file.
 Again, I think we could just replace that with the same mechanism described above (having the server tell us what files were requested).

 In the future, if we allow multiple files to be previewed simultaneously, we would need to match requested files to the pages that loaded them.
 I think we could still do that on the Brackets server side by looking at the referrer.

+#### Figure out how to launch multiple browsers from the UI

+TBD.
+My initial thinking for Brackets is that we would turn the lightning bolt into a dropdown button, where clicking on the dropdown arrow would give you a choice of browsers.
+We would also need some way to configure the browser executable paths, or autodetect them for common cases.

 ### Changes from existing LiveDevelopment code